 - 2 large stalks rhubarb thinly sliced crosswise

-- 7 tbsp Swerve Sweetener or other erythritol divided
+- 7 tablespoon Swerve Sweetener or other erythritol divided

 - 2 large eggs

-- 1 tsp Swerve Sweetener or other erythritol
+- 1 teaspoon Swerve Sweetener or other erythritol

 - Preheat oven to 325F and line a baking sheet with parchment paper.